 To create the labeling used in the experiment, the labels were divided into three blocks of four, and randomly ordered within blocks.
-Taking the division of the labels into the three blocks as given (it is not random), then we need to count how many ways the labels can be randomly permuted within blocks.
-There are $4! = 4 \times 3 \times 2 \times 1 = 24$ ways to permute four labels, and because each block is independently randomized, there are a total of $4!^3 = 13,824$ permutations of the labels (see Appendix D formulae).
+There are $4! = 4 \times 3 \times 2 \times 1 = 24$ ways to permute 4 labels, and since each block is independently randomized, there are a total of $4!^3 = 13,824$ permutations of the labels.

-Computations for 13,824 permutations would take a long time, so we consider an approximate test.
-The significance is calculated by comparing our observed statistic to the permutation distribution.
-With enough relabeling, a good approximation to the permutation distribution can be made; Here we use 1,000 relabelings.
-So, instead of 13,824 relabeling, we randomly select 999 relabeling to compute the statistic, giving 1,000 labeling including the actual labeling used in the experiment.
-The P-values will be approximate, but the test remains exact.
+Computations for 13,824 permutations would be burdensome, so we use an approximate test.
+We randomly select 999 relabellings to compute the statistic, giving 1,000 relabellings including the actual labelling used in the experiment.
+Recall that while the p-values are approximate, the test is still exact.